|13 STAR ANTIQUE AMERICAN FLAG WITH A MEDALLION CONFIGURATION OF STARS, MADE FOR THE 1876 CENTENNIAL CELEBRATION

 13 star flags have been flown throughout our nation’s history for a variety of purposes.
 In addition to their use at the centennial, 13 star flags were hoisted at other patriotic events, including Lafayette’s visit in 1824-25, the sesquicentennial in 1926, and July 4th celebrations.
 They were displayed during the Civil War, to reference past struggles for American liberty and victory over oppression, and were used by 19th century politicians while campaigning for the same reason.
 The U.S. Navy used the 13 star count on small boats until 1916, because it was easier to discern fewer stars at a distance on a small flag.
 Commercial flag-makers mirrored this practice and some private ships flew 13 star flags during the same period as the Navy.
 The use of yachting ensigns with a wreath of 13 stars surrounding a fouled anchor, which allowed pleasure boats to bypass customs between 1848 and 1980, persists today without an official purpose.

 Any American national flag that has previously been official remains so today according to the flag acts, so 13 star flags were, and still are, official flags of the United States.

 Mounting: The flag was mounted and framed in our own conservation department, which is led by expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

-The black molding has a scooped profile, with red undertones and highlights.
-To this a rippled profile molding, black with silver highlights, was added as a cap.
+The black, shadowbox-style molding, with a bowed profile, has a textured surface.
+To this, a black-painted, hand-gilded and distressed molding, with a scooped profile, was added as a liner.
 The background is 100% cotton twill, black in color, that has been washed and treated for colorfastness.
 Spacers keep the textile away from the glass, which is U.V. protective.

 |Collector Level:||Beginners and Holiday Gift Giving|